19hours/sg-statutes/Acts/Broadcasting Act.md

 ### Transitional and savings provisions

-68\.—(1) All acts done by the Singapore Broadcasting Authority before 1st January 2003†shall continue to remain valid and applicable as though done by the Authority, until such time as invalidated, revoked, cancelled or otherwise determined by the Authority.
+68\.—(1) All acts done by the Singapore Broadcasting Authority before 1st January 20035shall continue to remain valid and applicable as though done by the Authority, until such time as invalidated, revoked, cancelled or otherwise determined by the Authority.

-†Date of commencement of the Media Development Authority of Singapore Act 2002 (Act 34 of 2002).
+5Date of commencement of the Media Development Authority of Singapore Act 2002 (Act 34 of 2002).

 [34/2002]